 One and universal LED symbol is as standard diodes but with a couple of arrows indicating that it emits light:

 There can be few differences between different standards – some require an unfilled diode symbol, others require filling.
 You can also find LEDs or other semiconductors that have a circle around them.
 Probably simple unfilled and without circle version is the best choice as it requires less ink and time to waste in drawing it.

 Recognizing LED pins

 It is easy with standard LEDs – they have a unique shape that allows detecting pins easily.

 As you can see, the cathode side has a flat cut on fiberglass.
 The cathode pin is shorter than the anode, but don’t rely on it- primarily if the diode is already used somewhere.
 But this is with standard through-hole diodes.
 We know that there are other types – so be sure to check pins in a datasheet or test before soldering.

 Selecting a resistor for the LED

 First of all – don’t drive any LED without a resistor.
-The resistor is needed to limit electrical current that flows through the LED.
-Without it, diode will fry – especially in higher voltages.
-So always keep in mind general rule – don’t drive semiconductor without a resistor.
+The resistor is needed to limit the electrical current that flows through the LED.
+Without it, the diode will fry – especially in higher voltages.
+So always keep in mind the general rule – don’t drive semiconductor without a resistor.
 So what resistor do you need?